There is justifiably two sides to every story, but here are my thoughts on health care reform as a cancer survivor.

 - Expensive medical tests, like colonoscopy

 - And of course, pre-existing conditions and lifetime limits for maximum coverage

 This was all a part of my vocabulary by the time I turned 20 years old.
-And that is why I jumped for joy when the Affordable Care Act passed and removed several heavy weights off of patients - especially the pre-existing condition and lifetime limits clauses.
+And that is why I jumped for joy when the Affordable Care Act passed and removed several heavy weights off of patient, especially the pre-existing condition and lifetime limits clauses.

 Pre-existing conditions before health care reform

 I vividly remember what it was like before pre-existing condition protections were put in place.
 I remember the stress put on my 25-year-old husband to stay in a job he hated because of the insurance benefits, and because coverage couldn't lapse for me.

 Not having insurance might as well have been the same thing as a death sentence for me, and I'm not talking about if I would have actually gotten sick or not.
 If I went even a day without coverage, it meant future coverage wasn't guaranteed, even on a group plan.